The role of the local governing body

 Jill Thomas

-Jill Thomas , Local Community Governor
+Jill Thomas , Local Governor

 Having been a teacher until I recently retired I have always been interested in education and ensuring that young people are given the opportunities to believe, achieve and succeed in whatever they do.
 I have lived in the local community of Atherstone since 1978 and feel that as a governor I will be able to give something back and make a positive contribution to help.
 Throughout this period I have worked in all three local primary schools, starting my career at Atherstone South Middle School and returning later when it was Outwoods Junior School.
 I have also worked in a SEND advisory capacity at St Benedict’s Catholic Academy and covered on many occasions at Racemeadow Primary School.
 I also served on the governing body for many years when working in Polesworth, worked at a large primary school in Nuneaton and taught games at Twycross.
 My whole teaching career has been spent within the local North Warwickshire area.